Paul0908/gpio-fan-control/README.md

 # gpio-fan-control
-Rust script to control 3pin pmw fan on ubuntu server
+Rust script to control 3pin pmw fan on debian/ubuntu or whatever :)

 initially made for an orange pi zero 3